 KNOW MORE ABOUT SUPPLY CHAIN FINANCE

-Instead of relying on the creditworthiness of the supplier, the bank deals with the buyer, who is usually a less risky prospect.
+Instead of relying on the creditworthiness of the supplier, the funder deals with the buyer, who is usually a less risky prospect.
 This means the supplier gets access to finance at a lower rate than they may have done.
-That allows the supplier to secure its money earlier and hence improve its working capital position.

 How do our clients (the buyers) benefit from SCF program?

-KNOW MORE ABOUT THE BENEFITS TO THE CLIENTS
+KNOW MORE ABOUT THE BENEFITS FOR OUR CLIENTS

 Improves working capital – basically to release capital for the business

-> Supply chain finance creates a reduced working capital requirement resulting from extended payment terms
+► A collaborative SCF program creates a reduced working capital requirement resulting from extended payment terms.

-> Importantly, where properly structured and documented, arms-length finance for suppliers can be delivered in such a way that trade payables on the buyer’s balance sheet continue to be classified as commercial outstandings due to trade creditors, instead of being converted into bank debt which would otherwise impact negatively on the buyer’s debt gearing ratios.
+► Importantly, where properly structured and documented, arms-length finance for suppliers can be delivered in such a way that trade payables on the buyer’s balance sheet continue to be classified as commercial outstanding due to trade creditors, instead of being converted into bank debt which would otherwise impact negatively on the buyer’s debt gearing ratios.

 Generates extra income &/or lower cost of goods sold

 ► A collaborative SCF program generates additional revenue and improves operating margin without deteriorating working capital.